AM-thedev/laravel-auth-webapp/README.md

 ## About This App

-This app was made in PHP with Laravel, Bootstrap, and Docker.
+This app was made possible by Laravel, VueJS, and Docker.

 ### To run this app: